 With business options, cash back rewards and student cards, CIBC offers credit cards that fit your spending needs.

-The Canadian Imperial Bank of Commerce (CIBC) offers a range of credit cards to suit a variety of lifestyle needs and spending habits.
-From cash back rewards cards to business and student cards, there are plenty of different choices.
-Depending on the credit card you select, you may be offered a range of rewards including points per dollar spent, low interest rates, zero annual fees, complimentary perks and a host of other rewards.
+The Canadian Imperial Bank of Commerce (CIBC) offers a range of credit cards from cash back rewards cards to business and student cards.
+Rewards including points per dollar spent, low interest rates, zero annual fees, complimentary perks and more.

 Our guide covers the different types of offered, as well as the features and benefits of all those cards.
-We walk through different types of CIBC credit cards including eligibility requirements and how to apply for a CIBC credit card.
-Finally, we cover some of the most frequently asked questions when it comes to CIBC credit cards.
+We walk through different types of CIBC credit cards including eligibility requirements and how to apply.
+We also answer some of the most commonly asked questions about CIBC credit cards.

 Types of CIBC credit cards availableCIBC offers a wide range of credit cards, including zero annual fee and low interest cards, travel and cash back cards, student cards and business cards.
 There are also premium credit cards, including Visa Infinite cards, that offer more benefits and complimentary extras, such as travel insurance, free travel booking and trip planning services, bonus welcome points and more points earning potential.
 Here’s a summary of the main types of CIBC credit cards you can choose from:

 - Low interest credit cards